AFM-SPM/TopoStats/docs/basic/grain_finding.md

 ## Height thresholding

-Grain finding is the process of detecting useful objects in your AFM images.
+Grain finding is the process of detecting objects of interest in your AFM images.
 This might be DNA, proteins, holes in a surface or ridges on a surface.
 In the standard operation of TopoStats, the way we find objects is based on a height threshold.
 This means that we detect where things are based on how high up they are.

-For example, with our minicircles.spm image, we have DNA that is poking up from the sample surface, represented by bright regions in the image:
+For example, with our minicircles.spm image, we have DNA that is poking up from the sample surface, represented by higher intensity regions in the image:

 ![minicircles image](../_static/images/grain_finding/grain_finding_minicircles.png)

 <!-- <img src="../_static/images/grain_finding/grain_finding_minicircles.png" style="width: 50%;"
 alt="minicircles image"> -->

-If we want to select the DNA, then we can take only the regions of the image that are above a certain height (threshold).
+If we want to select the DNA, then we can select only the regions of the image that are above a certain height (threshold).

 Here are several thresholds to show you what happens as we increase the threshold: